 Recorded in the thirteenth century as ‘Hautwisel’ it is the second element of the name ‘Twisel’ or ‘Twisla’ that signifies a fork, deriving from an old medieval word.
 Other ‘twisels’ in the north include Twizel near the Tweed, Twizel near Morpeth and Twizell between Chester-le-Street and Stanley in County Durham.

 Haut is from the Old French meaning ‘high’.
 The Halwhistle Burn which forms the fork rises to the north of Haltwhistle where it passes close to the fort of Aesica or Great Chesters on the Roman wall.

-In medieval times Haltwhistle was at the heart of border raiding country and was the site of a small castle mentioned in a list of Northunbrian fortifications in 1416 that is recalled in a neighbouring mound and the name of the street called Castle Hill.
+In medieval times Haltwhistle was at the heart of border raiding country and was the site of a small castle mentioned in a list of Northumbrian fortifications in 1416.
+The castle is recalled in a neighbouring mound and the name of the street called Castle Hill.